-OUTPUTS The creation of products through specific projects .
-Timeframe: 12-24 months OUTCOMES Change in the knowledge, behaviour and attitudes of DSA staff and students.
-Timeframe: 2-5 years IMPACT Systemic changes in the DSA, the university community and the Student Affairs profession.
-Timeframe: 5< years To be determined by specific cross-functional team on an annual basis.
-CHANGE IN KNOWLEDGE AND AWARENESS Use data and data analytics to understand the needs of students.
-Provide accurate and appropriate information to students and staff on relevant topics (e.g. mental health, GBV, safety and security).
-CHANGE IN BEHAVIOUR AND SKILLS Create integrated and holistic support systems around relevant need areas (e.g. social support, food insecurity, Covid-19, sport, GBV, safety and security, etc.).
-Use technology and digitalisation (aligned with 4IR) to open access and scale services.
+IMPACT OUTPUTS OUTCOMES Systemic changes in the DSA, the The creation of products Change in the knowledge, behaviour and attitudes of DSA staff university community and the Student through specific projects. and students.
+Affairs profession.
+Timeframe: 12-24 months Timeframe: 2-5 years Timeframe: 5< years CHANGE IN KNOWLEDGE AND AWARENESS • Use data and data analytics to understand the needs of students. • Provide accurate and appropriate information to students and staff on relevant topics (e.g. mental health, GBV, safety and security).
+CHANGE IN BEHAVIOUR AND SKILLS • Create integrated and holistic support systems around relevant need areas (e.g. social support, food insecurity, Covid-19, sport, GBV, safety and security, etc.). • Use technology and digitalisation (aligned with 4IR) to open access and scale services.
 Enhance physical activity of students through greater access to facilities and opportunities.
 Create and implement a GBV policy framework.
 Partner with provincial and national entities (e.g. Higher Health, Department of Health, Department of Social Development, SAPS).
-Create systems of support in student communities through peer mentors and peer educators (on-campus and off-campus).
+To be determined by An environment that enables the Create systems of support in student communities specific cross-functional biopsychosocial flourishing of through peer mentors and peer educators (onteam on an annual basis. students. campus and off-campus).
 Participation of all first-time-entry students in the Peer Mentor Programme (socio-emotional support).
-Provide access to all students (specifically students who were historically excluded) to HP (High Performance) and recreational sport in a safe and secure environment.
-Implement a multi-use programme for shared facilities.
-CHANGE IN ATTITUDE AND MOTIVATION Value collaboration.
-Value collaboration.
-Value data-driven praxis.
-Prioritise a safe and secure environment for students.
+Provide access to all students (specifically students who were historically excluded) to HP (High Performance) and recreational sport in a safe and secure environment. • Implement a multi-use programme for shared facilities.
+CHANGE IN ATTITUDE AND MOTIVATION Value collaboration. • Value equitable services on all three UFS campuses. • De-stigmatise mental health. • Value data-driven praxis. • Prioritise a safe and secure environment for students.
 Value the alignment and coordination of sport and recreational activities within the capacity of available resources and technology.
-An environment that enables the biopsychosocial flourishing of students.